 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

-- Radisson Hotel Colorado Springs Airport – (4 minutes from the airport) Free airport shuttle is available 24 hours a day. » Check Rates
+- Radisson Hotel Colorado Springs Airport » Check Rates

-- Homewood Suites by Hilton Colorado Springs Airport – (4 minutes from the airport) Free airport shuttle runs from 8:00AM to 9:00PM daily. » Check Rates
+- Homewood Suites by Hilton Colorado Springs Airport » Check Rates

-- Hampton Inn Colorado Springs Airport– (7 minutes from the airport) Free airport shuttle is available. » Check Rates
+- Hampton Inn Colorado Springs Airport » Check Rates

-To see more options there is a list of hotels near Colorado Springs Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Colorado Springs Airport that can be sorted by price, distance, traveller rating and popularity.

 Pay-per-use, Single Visit Passes & Lounge Memberships